buehler/dotnet-operator-sdk/docs/docs/webhooks.md

 The general idea of this webhook type is to validate an entity before it is definitely created / updated or deleted.

-Webhooks are registered in a **scoped** maner to the DI system.
+Webhooks are registered in a **scoped** manner to the DI system.
 They behave like asp.net api controller.

-The implementation of a webhook is fairly simple:
+The implementation of a validator is fairly simple:
 - Create a class somewhere in your project.
 - Implement the @"KubeOps.Operator.Webhooks.IValidationWebhook`1" interface.
-- Define the @"KubeOps.Operator.Webhooks.IValidationWebhook`1.Operations"
+- Define the @"KubeOps.Operator.Webhooks.IAdmissionWebhook`2.Operations"
   (from the interface) that the validator is interested in.
 - Overwrite the corresponding methods.